-Every plan you find online for hiking the Inca Trail includes variations of how far and how many days a week to hike.
+Every Inca Trail training plan you find online includes variations of how far and how many days a week to hike.
 Of course, this pretty much goes without saying!

-For my clients, I set up a customized plan that starts with their current walking or hiking volume, then adds 10-20% more distance each week.
+For my clients, I set up a customized plan based on their fitness level.
+I use their current walking or hiking volume, then add 10-20% more distance each week.

-Then as their trip gets closer, the plan adds more hills and specific elevation gain and loss goals.
-The elevation changes are key because that’s what prepares your legs for the reality of the Andes Mountains!
+As their trip gets closer, the training program adds more hills and specific elevation gain and loss goals.
+The elevation changes are key because that’s what prepares your body and legs for the reality of the Andes Mountains!

 For example, 4 weeks before my client leaves for Peru, I may recommend that she does a hike that’s 7-9 miles long with 2,000 feet of elevation change (up and down), plus 3 other walks or hikes that are 4-5 miles long with hills.
 For some clients who live in flat areas (Kansas, Florida, my childhood home in Michigan), that may mean finding the one nearby hill of 100 feet and doing laps!

-Here’s a sample plan for hiking/walking for the first 4 weeks of training, assuming the person normally walks 3 miles a couple of times a week, and goes for a 4-5 mile hike once per weekend:
+Here’s a sample plan for hiking/walking for the first 4 weeks of training.
+This assumes the person normally walks 3 miles a couple of days a week, and goes for a 4-5 mile hike once per weekend: